Steering Wheel Guy -- Engineer, Racer, & 3D-Sculpture Artist...

 Today, drivers can get their steering wheel custom-molded by Dellis from anywhere in the world in just two days by answering a few questions, and providing a trace or a photo of their hands.

 Whether you have power steering, electric steering, or manual steering, the benefits of using a custom-molded steering wheel will surprise you...and it starts with its guaranteed feel.

-CASE & POINT: According to Dr. Terry Trammell (www.motorsportsmd.com and www.indyspinemd.com), 2013 had the highest number of hand and wrist injuries...
+CASE & POINT: At the time of this writing and according to Dr. Terry Trammell (www.motorsportsmd.com and www.indyspinemd.com), 2013 had the highest number of hand and wrist injuries.

 All but two drivers used these DIY kits -- or something similar.

 NONE were designed by The Steering Wheel Guy.